Emanuele Valeri: Club career

 He spent the first several seasons of his senior career in lower Italian divisions.

 On 10 September 2020, he signed with Serie B club Cremonese.
 He made his Serie B debut for Cremonese on 27 September 2020 in a game against Cittadella.
 He substituted Alessandro Crescenzi in the 60th minute.
 He made his first start on 17 October against Venezia.

+On 31 January 2024, Valeri signed with Serie A side Frosinone until the end of the season.

+On 13 June 2024, Valeri joined Parma on a three-year contract.